Our relationships are fundamental to our lives, whether that’s with our family, friends or colleagues. They can bring us comfort and also anguish.

 I am sometimes able to offer concessions to counselling students or those on lower incomes.

-I have some availability at evenings and weekends to fit with your requirements.
+I have availability in the daytime and evenings to fit with your requirements.
 Call me on 07485 474 201 for a free consultation to see when we can work together.